diparrag/IPTV/README.md

 ## 4. Solution
 To make a solution, I need follow this step:
 * Step 1: Study about IPTV.
-* Step 2: Make a hypothesis.
-* Step 3: Work in a possible solution.
+* Step 2: Work in a solution.

 #### Progress
 ```

-Currently I'm work in the step 3.
+Currently I'm work in the step 2.
 I'll update the repository and page when I finish it.

 ```